Regulatory actions for Dec. 10, 2025

 Dec.
 10, 2025

-Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Askbio, Biogen, Opus, OS Therapies, Roche, Senti, Teva, Tris.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bendit Technologies, Heartbeam, Kane Biotech, Proverum, Vektor Medical.

 Briefs